JavierInfantinoAndela/cheat-sheet/dimensional/readme.md

 - Creating the fact table
 - Creating the dimension tables
 - Loading the data into the tables
-- Designing the cube
-- Querying and analyzing the data

 3. Can you describe the difference between a fact table and a dimension table?